How to use the widget API to trigger widgets, personalize content, target visitors, and track events

 </script>

-How to display widgets based on your site logic (e.g. button clicks)
+Display widgets based on your site logic

 You can configure your widget to appear when a site visitor performs a certain action on your website.
-For example, clicks a ‘contact us’ button, adds an item to the cart, etc.
+For example, when they click a ‘Contact us’ button or add an item to the cart.
+Here are the steps you need to take.

-1. Adjust the widget settings
+Adjust the widget settings

-2. Add the code that will trigger the widget
+Copy the code to trigger the widget

-<button data-getsitecontrol="id=1740">
+<button data-getsitecontrol='id=1740'>

 show widget id=1740